Sequence Pairs with Lowest Combined Autocorrelation and Crosscorrelation: Introduction

-Note that $\ADF(f)=-1+\CDF(f,f)$.
-This is just the sum of squared magnitudes of all the autocorrelation values at nonzero shifts for the normalization of $f$.
+This is the sum of squared magnitudes of all the autocorrelation values at nonzero shifts for the normalization of $f$.
 The {\it autocorrelation merit factor of $f$} is the reciprocal of its autocorrelation demerit factor.

-Since we want pairs $(f,g)$ of sequences with small magnitude autocorrelation values at nonzero shifts and small magnitude crosscorrelation values at all shifts, we want $\ADF(f)$, $\ADF(g)$, and $\CDF(f,g)$ to all be as small as possible.
-Pursley and Sarwate \cite[eqs.~(3),(4)]{Pursley-Sarwate} proved bounds involving these three quantities when $f$ and $g$ are binary sequences, namely,
+Since we want pairs $(f,g)$ of sequences with small magnitude autocorrelation values at nonzero shifts and small magnitude crosscorrelation values at all shifts, we want $\ADF(f)$, $\ADF(g)$, and $\CDF(f,g)$ all to be as small as possible.
+Pursley and Sarwate \cite[eqs.~(3),(4)]{Pursley-Sarwate} proved bounds involving these three quantities when $f$ and $g$ are nonzero binary sequences of the same length; their bounds are

 In particular, the lower bound shows that